nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 24 - The Reassurance.md

 ### Scene 4: The Promise

 - **Key Event:** Angelica vows to the universe that she will not let the dark take Torin or her people.
-  - _Character Defining Moment:_ **Angelica Vance** — She finds the strength to believe they might actually succeed.
+  - _Character Defining Moment:_ **Angelica Ward** — She finds the strength to believe they might actually succeed.
-  - _Key Dialog:_ **Angelica Vance:** "I have seen the future.
+  - _Key Dialog:_ **Angelica Ward:** "I have seen the future.
 It has your name on it.
 I promise. ...
 We will write our names across the sky in fire."

 ---